SudheerNotes/PaddyLab/README.md

 ## How to use:

-**Step 0:** Take a closeup photo of a Paddy plant and make sure to capture impacted parts of the leafs properly
+**Step 0:** Take a closeup photo of a Paddy plant, make sure to capture impacted parts of the leafs properly

 **Setp 1:** Then click on `Browse` button and upload your photo